 9.6 Conversion from Low Voltage to High Voltage Supply

 Taking supply at high voltage may involve the transfer of ownership of high voltage assets.

-It may also be necessary to modify existing assets to comply with the Electricity Safety Act.
-These contract conditions are to be negotiated with the Distributor.
+Assets being transferred from a Distributor to private ownership shall comply with the Electricity Safety Act.